arkq/bluez-alsa/README.md

 ### ALSA plug-ins

-In order to stream audio to the e.g. Bluetooth headset, firstly one has to connect the device.
+In order to stream audio to e.g. a Bluetooth headset, firstly one has to connect the device.
 The most straightforward method is to use BlueZ CLI utility called `bluetoothctl`.
 When the device is connected one can use the `bluealsa` virtual PCM device with ALSA applications just like any other PCM device: